Nuclear Secrets

 Nuclear Secrets, aka Spies, Lies and the Superbomb, is a 2007 BBC Television docudrama series which looks at the race for nuclear supremacy from the Manhattan Project through to Pakistan's nuclear weapons programme.

 Production

-The series was produced by the BBC in co-production with National Geographic and NDR.
+The series was produced by the BBC in co-production with National Geographic Society and NDR (Norddeutscher Rundfunk).

 Episodes

 Episode one: The Spy From Moscow

 In 1960, Soviet Military Intelligence Officer Oleg Penkovsky passes a letter offering to share secrets with the U.S. Government to American students visiting Moscow, but Washington fails to respond.

 Penkovsky later passes a letter to British Trade Delegation representative Greville Wynne warning that Soviet premier Nikita Khrushchev was planning an all-out nuclear attack.
 Penkovsky meets with MI6 officer Harry Shergold and Central Intelligence Agency agent Joe Bulik a short time later on a trip to London and warns that the Soviets have been arming Cuba.
 Penkovsky is instructed to gather info on missile strategy and is given British industrial secrets to help maintain his cover upon his return to Moscow.

 Chief Marshall Sergei Varentsov tells Penkovsky of plans to deploy battlefield nuclear weapons in Berlin.
 Penkovsky passes this along with other secrets that hardens U.S. President John F. Kennedy's stance against Khrushchev.
 KGB Lt-Gen Gribanov begins a surveillance sweep of Western embassy staff in Moscow, including Penkovsky's contact Janet Chisholm.
 Wynne returns to Moscow to make contact and Penkovsky requests that he and his family are pulled out.
 CIA Chief John McCone agrees but needs info on Cuba first.

 Penkovsky learns of the deployment of Soviet nuclear missiles in Cuba but he is hospitalised before he can pass on the info.
 US surveillance photos reveal the build-up of missiles in Cuba that are identified from the materials previously supplied by Penkovsky.
 Penkovsky is arrested and confesses to Gribanov before signalling the Americans of an imminent Soviet attack in what Bulik suspects is an attempt to initiate a U.S. strike on Moscow.
 Penkovsky is convicted of spying and executed.

 At about 36:17 a map of Europe and the USSR is presented, which incorrectly shows Russia at its post-1991 borders instead of the Soviet Union in 1962.